 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The findings are worth noting for people with Afib as well as those without the condition, says cardiologist Bruce Wilkoff, MD.
-Dr. Wilkoff did not take part in the study.
+The link between alcohol and Afib is worth noting for people with and without the condition, says cardiologist Bruce Wilkoff, MD.

-“What’s different about this study is that more modest amounts of alcohol intake seem to also correlate with developing atrial fibrillation,” Dr. Wilkoff says.
+“What’s different about newer studies is that more modest amounts of alcohol intake seem to also correlate with developing atrial fibrillation,” Dr. Wilkoff says.

-Researchers of the Karolinska Institute in Sweden studied more than 79,000 men and women between the ages of 45 and 83.
-They followed them for 12 years and looked closely at the effects of different types of alcohol – liquor, wine and beer.
+In one recent study, researchers at the Karolinska Institute in Sweden followed more than 79,000 men and women between the ages of 45 and 83.
+After 12 years, the researchers looked closely at the effects different types of alcohol had on these people.

-They found an increased risk for atrial fibrillation with moderately drinking wine and liquor.
+They found an increased risk for atrial fibrillation in people who drank one to three glasses of wine and liquor per day.
 They did not find such a relationship with drinking beer.

-“Alcohol in moderation — meaning not every day and in small amounts – is probably okay,” he says.
+“Alcohol in moderation — meaning not every day and in small amounts – is probably OK,” Dr. Wilkoff says.
 “But if you notice Afib symptoms, stop.
 Not drinking may potentially stop the Afib and prevent any long-term damage.”